CheyennePierpont6459/RiverWay2024-2025/CCC_Project_P445-P446-F24-S25/README.md

     ```

     The application will be accessible at `http://localhost:5000/` or on the localnetwork at http://192.168.X.X:5000 depending on socket capability.
+If your network is custom-configured, the IP may be different.

 ## Usage